cseanburns/geo-titles/manuscript/title-manuscript.md

 We also did not control for other factors, such if a title contains a colon, a question, or humor.

+Finally, it's important that we note that our analysis is based on observational data.
+As such, causal interpretations should be made with caution.

 Conflicts of Interest: The authors have no relevant financial or non-financial interests to disclose.
 No funding was received for this work.

 # References